Tryouts for the 20190-2020 season are complete.

 If you have a player that is still looking for the right team,

-The Viper teams will play in the PAHL at the AA, A, and B levels.
-The PAHL Placement Committee will determine the playing level for all teams from all associations.
+The North Hills Amateur Hockey Association (NHAHA), Viper & Viper Stars hockey teams, will play in the PAHL at the AA, A, and B levels.
+The PAHL Placement Committee, not NHAHA, determines the playing level for all teams from all associations.

 A player's division is determined by birth year, as per the USA Hockey Rulebook:

 14U (Bantams):2005 & 2006 birth years